rarruda/plendit/README.md

   * PCONF_* -- any variable that starts with PCONF is a plendit configuration.

-  NOTE: HTTP AUTH is only enabled when running rails in production environment.

 * How to run the test suite